energy-in-joles/Inverted-Pendulum-Robot/README.md

 - $\theta$: angular position of pendulum.
 0 at the top and normalised between $[-\pi,\pi]$.
 - $\dot{\theta}$: angular velocity of pendulum.
 Experimentally bounded between $[-10,10]$, then normalised to between $[-2, 2]$.
 - $\alpha$: motor position (measured in steps instead of angle).
-Steps range physically limited to 90 degrees left and right or $[-200, 200]$ step range.
+Steps range physically limited to 90&deg; left and right or $[-200, 200]$ step range.
 However, observation space spans further between $[-300, 300]$ to account for the motor exceeding the limit slightly.
 The range is then normalised between $[-3,3]$.
 - $\dot{\alpha}$: motor velocity (steps per second).
 Experimentally bounded between $[-4, 4]$, then normalised to between $[-1, 1]$
 - $\ddot{\alpha}$: motor acceleration (steps per second squared).
 Control input into the system.
 Bounded between $[-20000,20000]$ and normalised between $[-2, 2]$.